Lesson Plan

 Observing changes that occur over a long or short period of time.

-Enquiry Skill - Observing and measuring
+Enquiry Skill - Interpreting and communicating results

 Implementation